jaywes222/mastercraft_payment_gateway/README.md

 A Django RESTful API service for initiating and verifying payments using Paystack.
 This service is designed for small businesses to easily accept payments with a modular and scalable architecture.

+The API is hosted on Render at https://mastercraft-payment-gateway.onrender.com It has the following two endpoints as per the specification:
+GET /api/v1/payments/{id}
+POST /api/v1/payments/

 ---

 ## Features